projectriff/riff/rfc/rfc-0008-pod-templates.md

 ### Backwards Compatibility and Upgrade Path
 This is a breaking change for our CRDs.
 The impact can be minimized if the CLI is updated at the same time as the system and charts.
 No automatic migration will be performed.

-Since our APIs are still alpha breaking changes are permitted without a version bump.
+Since our APIs are still alpha, breaking changes are permitted without a version bump.

 ## FAQ
 *Answers to common questions that may arise and those that you’ve commonly been asked after requesting comments for this proposal.*